 Don´t try to convince others on the need for change with numbers and statistics, do it with visual evidence as visuals are very powerful.
-Make the team personally experience the pain that the client feels due to our current way of operating.
+Make the team personally experience the pain that the current way of operating makes the client feel.

 Process: Involve your employees in the decision.
 Change will be seen as the enemy when you suggest it to your team, but will be embraced as an opportunity if your team proposes it.
 They´re the ones who must set their own goals, so they´ll commit themselves and you can demand their completion on the dates set for each challenge.

 Don´t try to change everything all at once.
 Break down your ultimate goal into smaller, specific and achievable objectives.
 You can´t eat an elephant all at once, but you can do it piece by piece.
 Start with a leg.
 Use metrics and short-term milestones to gauge progress.